Vladyslav-K/figma-to-ai-json/README.md

 4. **Paste** into AI with prompt:

 ```
 Here's a Figma export.
-Generate a React component with Tailwind CSS:
+Generate a component using your preferred framework/styling:
 [paste JSON]
 ```